By Jeff Field | Published June 30, 2021 | | |

 Chapter 13 is a court-approved restructuring of debt that requires you to commit to a repayment plan that will last for three to five years.
 However, the plan you propose is not effective until the bankruptcy judge approves it after a confirmation hearing, at which creditors and/or the appointed bankruptcy trustee can raise objections.
 The Read MoreRead More

-How Much Must Creditors Be Repaid in a Chapter 13 Plan in Georgia?
 Chapter 13, also known as a “wage earner’s plan,” is a popular alternative to traditional bankruptcy for people who simply need breathing room to deal with crushing debt.
-Chapter 13 bankruptcy allows debtors to keep their possessions and pay back creditors Read MoreRead More
+Chapter 13 bankruptcy allows debtors to keep their possessions and pay back creditors a percentage of their arrearages over a period of three to five years.
+What’s Read MoreRead More

 People in financial straits sometimes opt for a Chapter 13 bankruptcy, which lets them keep their property while they pay off either all or a reduced portion of their debt over time.
 Although it affords some relief, a Chapter 13 plan still puts pressure on debtors to repay.
 However, there is a way for them Read MoreRead More